JohannesGessner/JohannesGessner.github.io/README.md

 ## Welcome

-I am a PhD student in Economics at the [University of Mannheim](https://www.uni-mannheim.de/gess/).<br/>
+I am a PhD student in Economics at the [University of Mannheim’s Graduate School of Economic and Social Sciences](https://www.uni-mannheim.de/gess/).<br/>
-In my research, I work on questions from Environmental Economics, Transportation Economics and Behavioral Economics.
+I am interested in applied microeconomics, with a focus on environmental and innovation economics.
+My job market paper studies how environmental regulation affects innovation by upstream supplier companies in the context of the car industry.
+In other projects, I study policies and interventions aimed at reducing environmental externalities associated with corporate benefit schemes subsidizing passenger transportation.

 <br/>
 ### [CV](/docs/assets/pdf/CV_jgessner.pdf)
 <br/>
 ### Working Papers
-**Can social comparisons and moral suasion increase public transport ridership and decrease car use?** <br/> (*joint with [Wolfgang Habla](https://www.srh-hochschule-heidelberg.de/hochschule/hochschulteam/wolfgang-habla/) and [Ulrich Wagner](https://ulrichwagner.eu/), [ZEW Discussion Paper No. 23-003, 2023](https://ftp.zew.de/pub/zew-docs/dp/dp23003.pdf)*)<br/>
+**Can social comparisons and moral appeals encourage low-emission transport use?** <br/> (*joint with [Wolfgang Habla](https://www.dhbw-vs.de/hochschule/mitarbeitende/wolfgang-habla.html) and [Ulrich Wagner](https://ulrichwagner.eu/), [CRC TR 224 Discussion Paper No. 451, This version August 2023](https://www.crctr224.de/research/discussion-papers/archive/dp451), Accepted at [Transportation Research Part D: Transport and the Environment](https://www.sciencedirect.com/journal/transportation-research-part-d-transport-and-environment)*)<br/>
 <details>
   <summary>Abstract</summary>
-Under pressure to reduce corporate CO2 emissions, companies are beginning to replace subsidized company car schemes with so-called mobility budgets that employees can spend on leisure and commuting trips, using a broad range of transport modes.
-Given their novelty, little is known about how mobility budgets should be designed to encourage sustainable choices.
-Since prices play a limited role in this subsidized setting, our study focuses on behavioral interventions.
-In a field experiment with 341 employees of a large German company, we test whether social comparisons, either in isolation or in combination with a climate-related moral appeal, can change the use of public and car-related transportation.
-We find strong evidence for a reduction in car-related mobility in response to the combined treatment, which is driven by taxi and ride-sharing services.
-This is accompanied by substitution towards micromobility, i.e., transport modes such as shared e-scooters or bikes, but not towards public transport.
-We do not find any effects of the social comparison alone.
-Our results demonstrate that small, norm-based nudges can change transportation behavior, albeit for a limited time.
+Because company cars add to corporate CO2 footprints, companies are beginning to replace cars with mobility budgets that employees can use for leisure and commuting trips.
+This study examines whether nudges can encourage sustainable travel in such a subsidized setting.
+We conduct a field experiment with 341 employees of a large German company.
+Observing expenditure items charged to the mobility budget, we test if social comparisons and a climate-related moral appeal induce a shift towards low-emissions transport modes.
+We find that simultaneous application of both nudges causes a reduction in car use, particularly taxi and ride sharing, as well as substitution towards micromobility, but not public transport.
+The social comparison alone is not effective, and the treatment effects of the combined nudge vanish in the second half of the treatment period.
+Survey evidence suggests that these results are driven by a minority that complies with the communicated social norm.
 </details>
 <br/>
 ### Work in Progress